 Remember, ‘Sick/Fit Notes’ can be obtained from your GP or hospital doctor after 7-days of no work due to illness.

-If you require further information regarding the Statutory Sick Pay (SSP) application process or you have any associated enquiries, the HMRC Employee’s Helpline is available from 8am until 5pm Monday to Friday.
+If you require further information regarding the Statutory Sick Pay (SSP) application process or you have any associated enquiries, the HMRC Employee’s Call Forwarding to the Helpline is available from 8am until 5pm Monday to Friday.

 Sick Leave & Holiday Entitlement